AdobeDocs/analytics.en/help/technotes/troubleshoot-sessions.md

 ## Issues due to proxy

 Adobe uses an authorization header when making requests to Adobe.
-Some proxies, such as Bluecoat (now owned by Symantec), strip critical authorization header information used by Adobe Analytics.
+Some proxies, such as Edge Secure Web Gateway (formerly Bluecoat), strip critical authorization header information used by Adobe Analytics.
 When Adobe does not see the authorization header, the session expires.

 To resolve this issue, Adobe recommends working with your organization's IT team to allow the authorization header through your organization's proxy.